TheDrCrow/DrCrowInfo/docs/paediatrics/paed_uro.md

 **EAU Paediatric Urology: 3.10 Day-time lower urinary tract conditions** [^Uroweb2022]

-Splits them into
+Splits them into:
 a) Filling-phase (Storage) dysfunctions
     - Detrusor can be over (OAB) or underactive (UAB).
 Over is more common.
     - Over leads to urgency, frequency & urgency incontinence.
     - Recurrent UTIs common due to voiding postponement or high pressure in the bladder causing VUR.
 Often associated with constipation.
     - Under tend to have post-void residuals.

 b) Voiding-phase (Emptying) dysfunctions
-- Incomplete relaxation or contraction of the sphincteric mechanism and pelvic floor muscles
+  - Incomplete relaxation or contraction of the sphincteric mechanism and pelvic floor muscles.
-- lead to staccato voiding pattern ( continuous urine flow with periodic reductions in flow rate ) or interrupted voiding pattern (unsustained detrusor contractions resulting int infrequent and incomplete voiding with micturitions in fractions ).
+  - Lead to staccato voiding pattern ( continuous urine flow with periodic reductions in flow rate ) or interrupted voiding pattern (unsustained detrusor contractions resulting int infrequent and incomplete voiding with micturitions in fractions ).
 General title is dysfunctional voiding.
   - Associated with increased bladder pressure and PVR.

 Does not make recommendation in the end points of the recommendation but in diagnostic evaluation it states:
 > "The upper urinary tract needs evaluating in children with recurrent infections and dysfunctional voiding".